Situphen/rpi-games/README.md

 ## Configuring

-You can customize this variables for all games in `configuration.sh` or a specific game in `{game}/configuration.sh`.
+You can customize this variables for all games in `configuration.sh` or for a specific one in `{game}/configuration.sh`.

 Default configuration is: